datawire/ambassador-docs/docs/argo/latest/quick-start/index.md

 The Rollout feature uses:
 - A kubernetes cluster: This is where applications are deployed to.
-- A git repo: This is used as an interface to allow users to reviewing the deployment (as Pull Requests) before it gets applied in Kubernetes.
-This practice is called GitOps as once the PR is approved and merged, it will be applied in the cluster.
+- A git repo: This is used as an interface to allow users to review the deployment (as Pull Requests) before it gets applied in Kubernetes.

-In the steps bellow we provide you all you need to have the full rollout experience in Ambassador Cloud.
+In the steps bellow we provide you all you need to have the full Rollout experience in Ambassador Cloud.

 ## 1. Configure Github Access